MarianoChaves/pygent/README.md

 * Integrates with OpenAI-compatible models to orchestrate each step.
 * Persists the conversation history during the session.
 * Optionally save the history to a JSON file for later recovery.
+* Persist the workspace across sessions by setting `PYGENT_WORKSPACE`.
 * Provides a small Python API for use in other projects.
 * Optional web interface via `pygent-ui`.
 * Register your own tools and customise the system prompt.